coverclock/com-diag-codex/README.md

 ## Versions

-Diminuto 105.2.5 (may work with other versions but I may not have tested it).
+Diminuto 105.2.8 (or probably latest; may work with other versions but I may not have tested it).

 OpenSSL 3.0.15 (may work with other versions but I may not have tested it).